BerenLuthien/HyperColumns_ImageColorization/README.md

 ## 4. Model
 ### 4.1 preprocess
 Since gray color image contains only one channel, in order for VGG to be able to process it, the first convolutional filter of VGG is replaced with a new filter.
-This new filter takes into one channel tensor and then output 64-channels tensor which is fed into the rest part of VGG.
+This new filter takes into one channel tensor and then output 64-channels tensor which is then fed into the rest part of VGG.

         W0 = utils.weight_variable([3, 3, 1, 64], name="W0")
         b0 = utils.bias_variable([64], name="b0")